MichaelMontei/Udemy-Vue-Learning/README.md

 ### 1. Introduction too Props
 - In our components folder we made a new VUE Project and here we made a new component FriendContact.vue
 - We specified the props: name, phoneNumber and emailAddress (This should always be in camelcase! otherwise it would be an invalid JS property name!)
-- We can now use these props inside out template just calling the 'string' name
+- We can now use these props inside our template just calling the 'string' name.

 ```js
 <template>